jett-takazawa/insider_scanner/README.md

 # The Insider - Polymarket Earnings Logger

 Automate collection of historical Polymarket earnings Beat/Miss markets and compare them to actual stock price movements.
+** I have shifted my focus to building an intricate machine learning system, I will prototype using the scikit learn SDK then use Pytorch for a deeper learning model. **

 ## Overview